The Darker the Beach, The Brighter their Future!

 If you’re new to our island experience, it’s important to know that sea turtle hatchlings emerge after dark, using the light of the night sky over the sea to navigate to the water.

 Artificial light — including lamp lights from your beachside condo — causes hatchlings to crawl away from the water and toward the light sources.
 Sadly, thousands of hatchlings die in Florida each year due to lighting along beaches.

-Until Sea Turtle Season concludes on October 31st, we ask for your help in keeping our beaches sea turtle friendly:
+Until Sea Turtle Season concludes on October 31, we ask for your help in keeping our beaches sea turtle friendly.
+Remember to always:

 - Close curtains or blinds after dark.

 - Remove all beach furniture after 9 p.m.